FerretDB/FerretDB/website/blog/2023-04-18-using-ferretdb-with-studio-3t.md

 ![Read operation](/img/blog/ferretdb-studio3t/image7.png)

-Let’s run other queries on the FerretDB database to see how they perform in Studio 3T.
+Let's run other queries on the FerretDB database to see how they perform in Studio 3T.

 Here is a read example using the `$lte` operator:

 ![$lte operator](/img/blog/ferretdb-studio3t/image8.png)

-Let’s also try updating some documents in the database by extending the above query.
+Let's also try updating some documents in the database by extending the above query.

 ```js
 db.test.updateMany(